Freshwater Weekly Fishing Report Week of June 26, 2024

 Twin Buttes

 GOOD.
 Water stained.
-84 degrees; 34.51 feet below pool.
-Early morning for a few hours is the best bite.
+84 degrees; 35.50 feet below pool.
+Summer patterns are in play so fishing is consistent.
+Very light light winds in the forecast so the water temperature should be on the rise.
+Best bite continues to be early morning for a few hours.
 White bass busting on shad at daylight hitting topwaters, or slabs.
 Under the lights at night with minnows or shad.
 Catfish are fair early in the morning with cheese bait.
 Mostly catches of smaller sized fish due to the warmer water.
 Water level is very low, so launching may be difficult.
 Report by Captain Michael Peterson, 4 Reel Fun Guide Service.

 Tyler